- Cirrus 820 Review and Guide - March 27, 2022

 Some toilets will only be sufficient for a small number of users – this is definitely the case with composting toilets, some of which only allow for light usage.
 It’s worth checking this if, for example, you’re going on a journey as a family and there are quite a few of you using the toilet.

 What’s to stop your toilet from moving while you’re on the road?
-This can be a problem with the more portable options out there – some of them offer a kit which allows you to attach the toilet to the floor while you’re on the go.
+This can be a problem with the more portable toilet options out there – some of them offer a kit which allows you to attach the toilet to the floor while you’re on the go.
+Definitely not something you have to think about with a residential toilet!

 When it comes to buying an RV toilet, you’ll see a few brands popping up again and again.
 Here’s a quick overview of some of the more well-known brands: